yl2vq/Diamond-Price-Prediction/README.md

 # Summary

-Constructing a prediction model to predict the diamond price using Linear models
+Constructing a prediction model to predict the diamond price using Linear models.